 We recently received the approval of a DOL ETA 9089 for a Civil Engineer.
 We discuss this approval and the process below.

-The US Department of Labor’s (DOL) Office for Foreign Labor Certification (OFLC) is responsible for issuing prevailing wage determinations (PWD) and permanent labor certifications (PERM) for foreign workers.
-You are able to check the processing times for your case through the Foreign Labor Application Gateway (FLAG).
-The processing times for both PWD and PERM vary depending on caseload and other factors.
-Here’s how to check on current processing times.
+The US Department of Labor (DOL) plays an essential role in managing foreign worker applications via its Office for Foreign Labor Certification (OFLC).
+They issue prevailing wage determinations (PWD) and permanent labor certifications (PERM) for international workforce members.
+It’s easy to follow the progression of your application via the Foreign Labor Application Gateway (FLAG).
+Keep in mind, processing periods for both PWD and PERM can fluctuate due to caseload and varying factors.